 Generic Name: codeine / guaifenesin / pseudoephedrine

-Note: This document contains side effect information about codeine / guaifenesin / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Halotussin DAC.
+Note: This page contains information about the side effects of codeine / guaifenesin / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name Halotussin DAC.

 For the Consumer

 Applies to codeine / guaifenesin / pseudoephedrine: liquid, solution, suspension, syrup, tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking codeine / guaifenesin / pseudoephedrine:

 Constipation; dizziness; drowsiness; excitability; headache; nausea; nervousness or anxiety; trouble sleeping; vomiting; weakness.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision or other vision changes; confusion; difficulty urinating; fainting; fast, slow, or irregular heartbeat; hallucinations; mental or mood changes; persistent trouble sleeping; seizures; severe dizziness, lightheadedness, or headache; severe drowsiness; shallow breathing; tremor; uncontrolled muscle movement.

 Applies to codeine / guaifenesin / pseudoephedrine: oral liquid, oral tablet

 The more commonly expected adverse effects include nausea, vomiting, and dizziness.[Ref]